-- Prohibiting resettlement in the most hazardous areas, if possible. - Improving access to safe land.
-Many people must choose to live in floodprone areas to ensure access to shelter or livelihoods - Limiting obstruction of natural channels, using absorbent paving materials and roof catchments to reduce runoff, and designing drainage to minimize intensity of water flows. - Community emergency shelters and evacuation routes. - Early warning systems, including rain or river gauges and community monitoring, to alert communities to flood threats.
+Prohibiting resettlement in the most hazardous areas, if possible.

+- Improving access to safe land.
+Many people must choose to live in floodprone areas to ensure access to shelter or livelihoods - Limiting obstruction of natural channels, using absorbent paving materials and roof catchments to reduce runoff, and designing drainage to minimize intensity of water flows. - Community emergency shelters and evacuation routes.